oliviayouare/financial-statements/README.md

 week07_the Objective of Financial Analysis: What Is a Good Business Like

-- [ ] 7.1 What Is a Good Business Like?
+- [x] 7.1 What Is a Good Business Like?

+*投资资本回报率return on invested capital=net operating profit after tax/invested capital net operating profit after tax=net profit + financial expenses invested capital=liability with the interest + shareholder's equity*

 - [ ] 7.2 Economic Profit
 - [ ] 7.3 Weighted Average Cost of Capital
 - [ ] 7.4 What Is Making Money?